Frequently Asked Questions

 Yes.
 All of the tickets are code specific and once they are scanned at the door, the tickets will become void.
 Duplicate tickets will not be accepted.
 Please note that we don’t recommend purchasing tickets from any third party websites due to the potential for duplicated or fraudulent tickets.

 What does my ticket include?

 Your ticket to the Rocky Mountain Wine & Food Festival grants you entry into the Grand Tasting Hall.
-Upon entry, you will be able to purchase sampling coupons at an additional cost to sample an extensive variety of food and beverages.
+Upon entry, you will be able to purchase sampling coupons at an additional cost ($0.50 each) to sample an extensive variety of food and beverages.

 What does a Front of the Line ticket include?